kristerkari/react-native-css-modules/README.md

 So far the only way has been to use React Native's `style` property or any of the available CSS-in-JS libraries.
 Now you can use `className` property and keep your styles in separate CSS files.

+You can style React Native components using CSS, PostCSS, Sass, Less or Stylus.

 ## Features

 - :tada: You can share your CSS modules between React Native and React Web by using `className` property in React Native, and by using [React Native for Web](https://github.com/necolas/react-native-web) for the browser.